fuji-fabric/fuji/TEST-CASE.md

 - Target: Issue `/fuji`, and click `core` - `About`, then press `Esc` key to close the GUIs.
 - Target: Issue `/fuji`, and click the `afk` module, to open the module details GUI, then press `Esc` key to close this GUI.
 - Target: Issue `/fuji`, click `Next Page` button twice, and click any module here, then press `Esc` key to close this GUI.

 [Test Case]
 - Module: core
+- Action: **Test the `GUI linking` in paged GUI.**
+- Target: Issue `/fuji`, and click `core` - `About`, then press `Esc` key to close the GUIs.
+- Target: Issue `/fuji`, and click the `afk` module, to open the module details GUI, then press `Esc` key to close this GUI.
+- Target: Issue `/fuji`, click `Next Page` button twice, and click any module here, then press `Esc` key to close this GUI.

+[Test Case]
+- Module: core
+- Action: **Test the `search` button in paged GUI.**
+- Target: Issue `/fuji`, and search with keyword `a` twice, then close the GUI.
+The same GUI should not be linked.
+- Target: Issue `/fuji`, and search with keyword `afk`, then close the GUI.
+The different GUI should be linked.
+- Target: Issue `/fuji`, and search with keyword `world`, then the GUI elements in other pages should be initialized for this search.

+[Test Case]
+- Module: core